pelina199/alphabetical-order/README.md

 # alphabetical-order
- Find the lexicographic rank of a word
+ Find the alphabetical rank of a word in all the permutations of its letters